mediamonks/frontend-coding-standards/README.md

 #### Functions, properties, arguments and variables

-**camelCase** Starts with a lower case character, every following individual word start with a upper case character, no underscores, no dashes.
+**camelCase** Starts with a lower case character, every following individual word start with an upper case character, no underscores, no dashes.

 ##### Properties with a getter and/or setter